Is Social Security Taxable?

 Social Security is an important part of your financial plan.

-Our financial advisors can show you how Social Security can work to reinforce your retirement savings and help you create the income you’ll need to live the life you want in retirement.
+Your financial advisor can show you how Social Security will work to reinforce your retirement savings.
+And they’ll show you how it can help you live the life you want in retirement.

-A qualified longevity annuity contract, or QLAC, is a type of deferred income annuity you can purchase with funds from a qualified retirement account that can allow you to delay your required minimum distributions from age 73 to 85.
+A qualified longevity annuity contract, or QLAC, is a type of deferred income annuity you can purchase with funds from a qualified retirement account.
+It can allow you to delay your required minimum distributions (RMDs) from age 73 to 85.
 Delaying distributions can allow you to stay in a lower tax bracket longer, reducing the amount you’d owe in taxes.

 5. Work with a financial advisor

-There’s a lot of strategy involved in deciding when to take Social Security and how to leverage other retirement accounts to minimize your tax impact in retirement.
-And there’s no one-size-fits all solution: The best decision for you will depend on your individual situation.
-Though the IRS has worksheets and resources that can help you make these decisions, working with a financial advisor simplifies the process immensely.
+There’s a lot to think about when deciding when to take Social Security and how to leverage other retirement accounts to minimize your tax impact in retirement.
+And there’s no one-size-fits-all solution—the best decision for you will depend on your unique situation.
+Though the IRS provides worksheets and resources, working with a financial advisor can simplify the process immensely.

-Your Northwestern Mutual financial advisor can help you look at all your assets and determine where Social Security best fits into the equation.
-An advisor can also help show you the impact of different claiming decisions and help you plan ahead so you’re not paying more taxes than you need to on your hard-earned retirement savings.
+Your Northwestern Mutual financial advisor can look at all your assets and help you determine where Social Security best fits into the equation.
+They can also show you the impact of different claiming decisions and help you plan ahead so you’re not paying more taxes than you need to on your hard-earned retirement savings.

 This material does not constitute tax or legal advice.
 Please consult with a tax or legal professional for advice about your specific situation.
 The primary purpose of permanent life insurance is to provide a death benefit.
 Using permanent life insurance accumulated value will reduce the death benefit and may affect other aspects of the policy.